Answer all the questions

 Topic: Literary Terms

-⭐ Resolution refers to the final outcome or conclusion of a story, where the conflicts are resolved.
-It typically happens at the end of a narrative, providing closure to the events that unfolded throughout the plot.
+Resolution is the final part of a story where the conflicts are resolved, and the story comes to a conclusion.
+It provides closure to the events that took place throughout the plot.

 Explanation: